Types of dependency: an overview

 Next

-Trauma and addiction: Getting through the holidays with Vanessa Laureyssen and Rogier Buningh
+Trauma and dependency: Getting through the holidays with Vanessa Laureyssen and Rogier Buningh